Russian Railroads Review

-Long-time players will be able to cite exceptions, and I’ve seen some as well, but they’re rare enough that I think my point stands.
+Long-time players will be able to cite exceptions, and I’ve seen some as well.
+My comments above might feel like hyperbole to some.
+But the exceptions are rare enough that I think my point stands.

 It then becomes an efficiency puzzle within that structure, as many Euros are.
 So am I missing the point somewhere here?
 To some, I suspect, I undoubtedly am.

 Don’t get me wrong, the kinetic thrill of the snowballing point engine is enough to entertain me through multiple plays.
 The dizzying density of upgrade options within the various point tracks, and how they interact with one another, is a satisfying intellectual puzzle as well.
-And while direct interaction is nonexistent, you’ll absolutely want to keep an eye on your opponents’ boards to help you prioritize actions, which is at least more than a lot of mathy Euros can claim.
+And while direct interaction is basically nonexistent, you’ll want to keep an eye on your opponents’ boards to help you prioritize actions.
+This is faint praise who those who enjoy interaction in games, but it will be enough for those who love RR for the engine-building elements.
 RR has a following for a reason.

-Ultimately, though, its strengths weren’t enough to win me over to loving it.
-I still like this game in small doses, but it’s not an uncritical enjoyment.
-I get more pleasure out of a lot of other worker placement games where some actions don’t feel disproportionately better than others, thus increasing the number of interesting decisions you’ll have to make and, to me, increasing the tension of the decisions themselves.
+Ultimately, though, its strengths weren’t enough to win me over.
+I get more pleasure out of a lot of other worker placement games where there’s more interaction, and some actions don’t feel disproportionately better than others, thus increasing the number of interesting decisions you’ll have to make and, to me, increasing the tension of the decisions themselves.